-Your Company has formulated a policy on Related Party Transaction (RPT) which is available on Company's website www. kkalpanagroup.com.
+Your Company has formulated a policy on Related Party Transaction ("RPT") which is available on Company's website www.kkalpanagroup.com.
 There were no transactions that required disclosure under section 134(3)(h) of the Companies Act, 2013, in Form AOC-2, and hence your company has not provided any details of such related party transactions.
+Further, there are no material RPT, during the year under review, with the Promoters, Directors or any Key Managerial Personnel which may have a potential conflict of interest with the Company at large.
+Prior Omnibus Approval has been obtained for transactions which are of a foreseen and repetitive nature which shall be reviewed by the Audit Committee periodically.
+All RPT were entered into by the Company at its ordinary course of business and were at arm's length.
+Omnibus Approval granted for the year under review for repetitive transactions was reviewed by the Board and Audit Committee of the company.
+The details in respect to captioned matter are specified in notes to Financial Statement.